cefet-rj-dal/tspredit/examples/prediction/ts_mlp.md

+MLP: An MLP is a feedforward neural network that maps the lagged inputs (sliding-window features) to the next-step target via one or more hidden layers with nonlinear activations.
+With sufficient hidden units, MLPs approximate complex nonlinear dynamics.
+Important hyperparameters include the hidden size (`size`), regularization (`decay`), and the input window length.

 Objective: Demonstrate how to train, validate, and evaluate an MLP (Multilayer Perceptron) model for time-series forecasting with sliding windows, including data preparation, normalization, model fitting, and evaluation with metrics and plots.